maxlanceund/equal-system/papers/limited-interval-principle_en.md

 # The Limited-Interval Principle: A Recurrent Structure in Life, Institutions, and Media

-> **Core Thesis**: This paper identifies a recurrent structure in language acquisition, short-video attention competition, life courses, marriage, work, death, domestic violence, wealth, and politics — input is pre-screened, signals compete within a finite time window, acceleration occurs before the boundary, and choices are already limited.
+> **Core Thesis**: This paper identifies a recurrent structure in language acquisition, short-video attention competition, life courses, and institutional processes — input is pre-screened, signals compete within a finite time window, acceleration occurs before the boundary, and choices are already limited.
 This structure does not depend on specific content, only on the formal constraints of the system.
 This paper names it the "Limited-Interval Principle" and demonstrates why it takes the same logical form across these different domains.

+---

 ## Abstract